abxvn/blocks/packages/resolve/README.md

 | extraNodeModulesPaths | string[] | Extra node_modules paths other than baseDir/node_modules (By default we support both Yarn and Npm global packages)                    | [_yarnGlobal_, _npmGlobal_]      |

 ### Resolves wildcard modules

+> For now we only support resolving wildcard from node_modules (our use cases at TekuAsia).
+If you need extra features please open new issue with `enhancement` label

 For example, to resolve all modules belonging to [`@teku`](https://teku.asia) organization
 ```js
 // {